fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 5: Scientific and Quantified Eating
+There has been no bigger shift in dietary advice than a shift to understanding health and what we eat in terms of numbers, averages, and scales.
+This week examines some of the earliest developments in quantification of dietary knowledge and advice.
+Of course we confront the implications of this paradigm shift each day as we see nutritional information labels, scales, and watch-like devices that count our number of steps each day.

 ### Mon 9/14
 - Jessica Mudry, “Quantifying an American Eater” _Food, Culture & Society_ 9.1 (2006): 49--67.